tazama-lf/docs/Product/rule-processor-overview.md

 Outgoing payload:

  - Transaction data (the original, submitted transaction message)
- - Metadata (process information picked up in the TMS API and CRSP)
+ - Metadata (process information picked up in the TMS API, CRSP and rule processor)
  - Network sub-map (the portion of the network map that defines the in-scope rules and typologies)
  - The rule processor evaluation result